Couple enjoying a walk along the Wentworth Falls Track in the Blue Mountains National Park.

 How long will it take?
 3 hours

 This circuit trail through lush rainforest near Blackheath is like stepping into a scene from a fairy tale.
 Along the path, you’ll pass gently cascading waterfalls, giant ferns, and rocky overhangs thick with moss that any woodland nymph would be proud to call home.
 People have been enjoying this trail for more than a century, although it's had a few upgrades over the decades, including the installation of some boardwalk in places.
-There are some steep sections, but by and large, this trail is manageable by anyone with a reasonable level of fitness, decent hiking footwear and enough water and snacks to keep them going.
+Note that there are some steep sections, but by and large, this trail is manageable by anyone with a reasonable level of fitness, decent hiking footwear and enough water and snacks on hand.

 Advertising